prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 * TOC
 {: toc}

-You're here because you want to build a NAS (Network Attached Storage) solution for your home or office.
+You're here because you want to build a [NAS](https://www.seagate.com/tech-insights/what-is-nas-master-ti/){: target="_blank"} (Network Attached Storage) solution for your home or office.

 Here's the deal:

 After building several NAS rigs myself and hours of research, I've rounded up the 5 best NAS cases I'd use again.

-I was on a budget so I was sacrificing time to build my own NAS with PC cases — if you've got some extra money to spend and want to buy a pre-built NAS, I'd recommend the .
+I was on a budget so I was sacrificing time to build my own NAS with PC cases — if you've got some extra money to spend and want to buy a pre-built NAS, I'd recommend the [Synology 5 Bay NAS Diskstation](https://amzn.to/2TQVcQQ){: target="_blank"}.

-It'll save you hours of your time.
+It's expensive but it'll save you hours of your time.

-But if you want to get your hands dirty and build your own NAS, let's dive in:
+Now, if you want to get your hands dirty and build your own NAS, let's dive in:

-## Mini ITX NAS Case: SilverStone DS380B-USA
+## Best NAS Case: SilverStone DS380B-USA

 <div class="vid-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/E-GQ4m026S0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-This is the only case on our list that is actually designed for use as a NAS case.
+This is the only [PC case](/pc-cases/) on our list that is actually designed for use as a NAS case.

-Its small form factor makes it perfect for building a NAS, not to mention how many drives this thing can hold.
+Its small Mini ITX form factor makes it perfect for building a NAS, not to mention how many drives this thing can hold.

 The main focus of this case is of course, storage.
 Despite being such a small case, this bad boy can fit up to 12 3.5" hard drives.